 ALSO READTrump outlines new Afghan policy; says Pak to pay for harbouring terrorists Donald Trump wants bigger Indian role in Afghanistan, corners Pakistan There's no strategy behind Donald Trump's wars - Only Brute Force US army didn't need Trump's permission to use massive bomb on Afghanistan Full transcript and video: Trump's speech on Afghanistan

+The Pakistani people have suffered greatly from terrorism and extremism.
+We recognise those contributions and those sacrifices," Trump said.
+"But Pakistan has also sheltered the same organisations that try every single day to kill our people," he added.
+Trump noted that the US has been paying Pakistan billions and billions of dollars but it continues to house the very terrorists that America is fighting.
 "But that will have to change.
 That will change immediately.
 No partnership can survive a country's harbouring of militants and terrorists who target US service members and officials.
 It is time for Pakistan to demonstrate its commitment to civilisation, order, and to peace," Trump said.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)